vishnubob/pycon2016/presentation/presentation.md

 ```

 Note:
 Most of SCAD objects I write in Python start out like this, with a series of parametric variables that help define the physical constraints of the object.
 I try to write a few top level variables that are designed to be flexible, and then compute other variable values based on these initial values.
 In this example, many variables for the flowerpot are derived from the flowerpots height.
 This makes it easy to change the overall size of the flowerpot without changing each individual variable.
+Ratios, physical size, line-by-line.

 # END #